 Selling and promotional.
 Selling and promotional expenses include salaries and benefits of personnel engaged in recruitment and promotion, as well as costs associated with advertising and the production of marketing materials related to new enrollments and current students.
 Our selling and promotional expenses are generally affected by the cost of advertising media, the efficiency of our selling efforts, salaries and benefits for our selling and admissions personnel, and the number of advertising initiatives for new and existing academic programs.
-We believe that the availability of federal student aid programs to our students should increase our marketability in non-military markets, but we anticipate that the more competitive nature of these markets may cause our student acquisition costs to increase in the future.
+The availability of federal student aid programs to our students have increased our marketability in non-military markets, but the more competitive nature of these markets has caused our student acquisition costs to increase.
+As we continue to grow in size, this trend may continue and our student acquisition costs may continue to increase.